 For the likes of men such as the conciliar revolutionaries to be correct, the Third Person of the Most Blessed Trinity not only hid the true meaning of doctrines for over nineteen hundred years, He permitted true popes and the Fathers of Holy Mother Church's twenty true general councils to condemn propositions that have, we are supposed to believe, only recently been "discovered" as having been true.
 Blasphemous and heretical.

-Despite Sergio Certofani’s effort to use straw man arguments such as “Saint John Paul II’s “rehabilitation” of Galileo Galilee that was the subject of Robert Sungenis’s and Robert Bennett’s well-documented Galileo Was Wrong: The Church Was Right and the old conciliar chestnut about the Polish Modernist’s apologies for the Crusades that began with Blessed Pope Urban II’s call to recover the Holy Land from the Mohammedan infidels (see So Much For Charles Martel, So Much for the Crusades, So Much for Pius V and Jan Sobieski, So Much for Catholic Truth).
+Despite Sergio Cnrtofani’s effort to use straw man arguments such as “Saint John Paul II’s “rehabilitation” of Galileo Galilee that was the subject of Robert Sungenis’s and Robert Bennett’s well-documented Galileo Was Wrong: The Church Was Right and the old conciliar chestnut about the Polish Modernist’s apologies for the Crusades that began with Blessed Pope Urban II’s call to recover the Holy Land from the Mohammedan infidels (see So Much For Charles Martel, So Much for the Crusades, So Much for Pius V and Jan Sobieski, So Much for Catholic Truth).

-Certofani’s efforts to distract readers with the Galileo case was accompanied by another distraction, namely, the effort to paint Pope Pius XII as an unqualified supporter of the ideology of biological evolutionism that has been disproved since then because of the completion of the DNA model in 1953, three years after His Holiness issued Humani Generis, which had, as noted above, condemned dogmatic evolutionism as proposed by the “nouvelle theologie.”
-As will be seen below, Certofani lumped Pope Pius XII’s openness to studies about evolutionism together with the unqualified support given it by two theological, ecclesiological, liturgical and pastoral revolutionaries, namely, Karol Josef Wojtyla/John Paul II and Jorge Mario Bergoglio:
+Centofani’s efforts to distract readers with the Galileo case was accompanied by another distraction, namely, the effort to paint Pope Pius XII as an unqualified supporter of the ideology of biological evolutionism that has been disproved since then because of the completion of the DNA model in 1953, three years after His Holiness issued Humani Generis, which had, as noted above, condemned dogmatic evolutionism as proposed by the “nouvelle theologie.”
+As will be seen below, Centofani lumped Pope Pius XII’s openness to studies about evolutionism together with the unqualified support given it by two theological, ecclesiological, liturgical and pastoral revolutionaries, namely, Karol Josef Wojtyla/John Paul II and Jorge Mario Bergoglio:

 A similar growth in the Church's awareness occurred with the theory of evolution which seemed to contradict the principle of creation.
 A first opening was that of Pius XII with the Encyclical Humani generis of 1950 (its 70th anniversary will be on 12 August).
 St. John Paul II affirmed that “creation places itself in the light of evolution as an event that extends over time - as a creatio continua - in which God becomes visible to the eyes of the believer as the Creator of Heaven and earth”.
 Pope Francis underlines that “when we read the story of Creation in Genesis, we risk imagining that God was a magician, complete with an all-powerful magic wand.
 But that was not so.
 He created beings and he let them develop according to the internal laws with which He endowed each one, that they might develop, and reach their fullness (…) The Big Bang theory, which is proposed today as the origin of the world, does not contradict the intervention of a divine creator but depends on it.
 Evolution in nature does not conflict with the notion of Creation, because evolution presupposes the creation of beings who evolve.
 (Development of Doctrine is Fidelity to Trdition in Newness.)